nasa/ziggy/doc/user-manual/select-hpc.md

 #### HPC Execution Flow

 When Ziggy runs a task that's configured to go on HPC, it issues commands to the HPC's batch system (in the case of the NAS, that's the [Portable Batch System](https://www.altair.com/pbs-professional), or PBS).
 The PBS commands specify the number of compute nodes to be used and the allowed wall time (i.e., how long you have the use of the nodes before the HPC repos them).
-While the PBS commands are being issued, the task status will be `ALGORITHM_SUBMITTING`, or `As`.
-Once each PBS submission has been accepted, the task will go to `ALGORITHM_QUEUED`, or `Aq`.
-Depending on how heavily loaded the queues are, sooner or later your jobs will start to run on the HPC system, at which time the task goes to `ALGORITHM_EXECUTING`, `Ae`.
+While the PBS commands are being issued, the task status will be `SUBMITTING`.
+Once each PBS submission has been accepted, the task will go to `QUEUED`.
+Depending on how heavily loaded the queues are, sooner or later your jobs will start to run on the HPC system, at which time the task goes to `EXECUTING`.

 #### Tasks and Jobs